 Don't overdo exotic superfoods.
 Get most of your nutrition from fresh, local produce.
 The strong herbs and ingredients have different effects on different people.
 Ideally, consult a master-herbalist or a Chinese Doctor before taking too many of these.

 Consider that your body may not like too much fiber.
 Whereas most people are adviced to eat more fiber, raw foodists may get too much of it, and too suddenly.
 Fruit fiber usually causes no problems, but vegetable fiber can be harder to digest.
-If you get negative symptoms after eating huge salads, for example (my problem is unquenchable thirst), consider blending your vegetables, juicing them, choosing softer-fiber veggies, cooking them in a soup, fermenting them with probiotics (look for recipes online), marinating them, eating them with fat, or finding other ways to help your digestive system process them.
+If you get negative symptoms after eating huge salads, for example (my problem is unquenchable thirst), consider blending your vegetables, juicing them, choosing softer-fiber veggies, cooking them in a soup, fermenting them with probiotics (e.g. probiotic apple chutney recipe), marinating them, eating them with fat, or finding other ways to help your digestive system process them.

 Consider taking a multi-mineral supplement, extracted from natural waters.
 According to Dr. Joel Wallach, vitamins and other nutrients won't work without minerals.
 He also advices that minerals won't work in isolation, they use each other as catalysts - therefore take a multi-mineral supplement which is is right proportions and not isolated mineral supplements.

-Never have green juice, chaga mushroom tea, or other strong foods or drinks in an empty stomach.
+Never have green juice, chaga mushroom tea, or other strong foods or drinks on an empty stomach.
+At the very least dilute them a lot.

 Keep yourself warm since your body is not getting heat from food anymore.
 Take hot baths, wrap up with warm clothes, be out in the sun, exercise, go to sauna, drink hot tea.
-This is more important than most people think, whereas the practitioners of Chinese Medicine know very well the far-reaching consequences too much cold and damp can have on the body.
+This is more important than most people think (unless you live in a hot country or are a professional athlete), whereas the practitioners of Chinese Medicine know very well the far-reaching consequences too much cold and damp can have on the body.
 Animals balance eating cold foods with huge amounts of movement and exercise, as well as by having fur.
-Your body is used to getting much of its heat through food - you will have to retrain it slowly.
+Your body is used to getting more of its heat through food than you think - you will have to retrain it slowly.

 Keep in mind that 99% of the raw foodists in the world do not eat 100% raw food all the time.
-More important than avoiding all cooked or heat-treated foods is to eliminate toxic and chemical foods - i.e. almost all packaged foods.
-Best health comes from clean eating, wholefood supplementing for deficiencies, the elimination of inflammation and infections, and a stress-free, happy, sociable and exciting lifestyle.
+More important than avoiding all cooked or heat-treated foods is to eliminate toxic and chemical foods - as well as those that don't agree with your individual body.
+Best health comes from clean eating, exercise, being in nature, wholefood supplementing for deficiencies, the elimination of inflammation and infections, and a stress-free, happy, sociable and exciting/ fulfilling lifestyle.

 Aim for small long-term changes instead of big short-tem diets.